Psy-Fer/interARTIC/docs/troubleshooting.md

 ## Missing job on Home Page

 If a job is missing from the home page, wait a few seconds and refresh the page.
-If it is in the processing queue and not showing up, a sure way to find it is to click `add jobb` on the Home page and find the job in the left panel
+If it is in the processing queue and not showing up, a sure way to find it is to click `add job` on the Home page and find the job in the left panel

 ## On Fedora minimal builds